v1becheck/nodejs-csv-to-mongodb/README.md

     npm run migrate:products
    ```

-   Run in the order of categories, vendors, and products to ensure dependencies are met.
+   _Run in the order of categories, vendors, and products to ensure dependencies are met._

 ## Notes

 - CSV files must match expected headers
 - MongoDB connection is automatically retried
-- Invalid records are skipped with warnings
+- Invalid records are skipped with skip statistics logged